China's yuan bounces from 15-year low as dollar bulls retreat

 As a result, the onshore yuan CNY=CFXS opened at 7.3201 per dollar and quickly touched 7.3280, the lowest since Dec.
 26, 2007.

-The Fed's aggressive monetary tightening has supported the greenback and U.S. yields in recent months, and fresh clues on the future pace of rate hikes could affect other major currencies.
+The Fed's aggressive monetary tightening has supported the greenback and U.S. yields in recent months, and investors are now weighing the odds of a less aggressive Fed tightening.

-Separately, foreign investors turned net buyers in China's onshore yuan-denominated bond market in October, a person close to the foreign exchange regulator said, after eight straight months of outflows.

 Rapid fall of the yuan Rapid fall of the yuanhttps://tmsnrt.rs/3sP1RvA

-(Reporting by Winni Zhou and Brenda Goh; Graphics by Sumanta Sen; Editing by Ana Nicolaci da Costa, Christian Schmollinger and Sam Holmes)
+(Reporting by Shanghai Newsroom; Graphics by Sumanta Sen; Editing by Ana Nicolaci da Costa, Christian Schmollinger, and Sam Holmes)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.